prakartisharmas/SALES_STORE_SQL_PROJECT/README.md

 ## 🎯 Questions Solved:
 This project answers the following 10 questions using SQL queries:

-1. What are the top 5 selling products by Quality?//
+1. What are the top 5 selling products by Quality?
 <sub>Business problem - So that, we will able to know which product is in demand and we can manage our stocks accordingly.</sub>

 2. Which products are the most frequently cancelled?